espressif/vscode-esp-idf-extension/README.md

 6. Review the [OpenOCD troubleshooting FAQ](https://github.com/espressif/OpenOCD-esp32/wiki/Troubleshooting-FAQ) related to the `OpenOCD` output, for application tracing, debug or any OpenOCD related issues.

+7. In some cases that the default shell (Powershell, zsh, sh, .etc) configured in VS Code could affect the behavior of the extension.
+Make sure that MSYS/MinGW is not set in the environment and the variables don't conflict with terminal behavior.
+The `ESP-IDF: Doctor Command` shows which shell is detected by the extension when running tasks like build flash and monitor.
+More information in [here](https://code.visualstudio.com/docs/terminal/profiles).

-If there is any Python package error, please try to reinstall the required python packages with the **ESP-IDF: Install ESP-IDF Python Packages** command.
-Please consider that this extension install ESP-IDF, this extension's and ESP-IDF Debug Adapter python packages when running the **ESP-IDF: Configure ESP-IDF Extension** setup wizard.
+If there is any Python package error, please try to reinstall the required python packages with the **ESP-IDF: Install ESP-IDF Python Packages** command or running the setup again with the **ESP-IDF: Configure ESP-IDF Extension** command.

 > **NOTE:** When downloading ESP-IDF using git cloning in Windows if you receive errors like "unable to create symlink", enabling `Developer Mode` while cloning ESP-IDF could help resolve the issue.